Mon–Fri 9am–6pm

 County Court Judgements (CCJs)

 A CCJ is issued by a county court when a creditor takes legal action to recover money you owe and you do not pay or respond.
 CCJs stay on your credit file for six years from the date of issue.
 A satisfied CCJ (one that has been paid) is viewed more favourably than an unsatisfied one.
+If you pay within one month of the judgement, the CCJ can be completely removed from the register — as if it never happened.

 Defaults

 A default is registered when you have missed multiple payments on a credit agreement and the lender has formally ended the relationship.
 Defaults remain on your file for six years.
 Utility and telecoms defaults are generally treated less severely than financial defaults (e.g. mortgage or loan defaults).
+The age of the default matters significantly — a 4-year-old default carries far less weight than one registered 6 months ago.

 IVAs and Debt Management Plans